thumblemonks/riot/hacking.md

 ### Let's Start at the Beginning {#beginning-hacking}

 When you define a context in your test code, Riot will create a `Riot::Context` object (Context), tell it what you wanted the description to be, and push it onto the queue of contexts it knows about.
 This is boring so far, I know.
 When you define a sub-context (a context within a context), Riot does the same as before except that it tells this new context who its parent context is.
 The context tree is essentially flattened out in Riot's "mind" at this point.
-Riot just has one big list (though I did play around with a true tree structure).
-This way makes for some better abstractions of responsibility.
+Riot just has one big list.
+Though I did play around with a true tree structure, this way allows for some better abstractions of responsibility.
 As a context, this bit about knowing the parent means a sub-context can "inherit" setups, teardowns, hookups, and helpers; and the linked-list approach still maintains a tree structure since a child knows only of its immediate parent.

 When a context is added to the list of runnable contexts, its innards are also evaluated in order to prepare/generate the actual setups, teardowns, hookups, helpers, and assertions.
 These are managed by the containing context only.
 When all of the contexts have been evaluated &mdash; which happens at run-time as the classpath is getting loaded in &mdash; Riot will run through the list of contexts in the order in which they were defined.
 When an assertion is executed, its result is immediately reported.